 Transparency

 We prepared a protocol in accordance with the PRISMA-P statement (Moher et al., 2015) and preregistered it on the Open Science Framework.
 Preregistration precludes undisclosed flexibility in study selection, outcome selection, and other decisions that influence effect size estimates—and thus prevents confirmation bias from determining the conclusions of a meta-analysis (Lakens et al., 2016).
-We report all deviations from our protocol in the Supplemental Materials.
-We make all data and analysis scripts available online.
+We report deviations from our protocol in the Supplemental Materials.
+We make data and analysis scripts available online.

 Eligibility Criteria